wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 == Frequently Asked Questions ==

+= After installation labels and placeholder do not show up.
+What can I do? = Please save the WooCommerce Poor Guys Swiss Knife Settings page (WooCommerce -> WooCommerce Poor Guys Swiss Knife) at least once.
+(We will address this problem within an update in 2014/02.)

 = What field types does WooCommerce Poor Guys Swiss Knife support = With WooCommerce Poor Guys Swiss Knife you can support: